* FREE SHIPPING ON ORDERS $20 OR MORE! *

 Okra can suffer from several pests and diseases, including cucumber beetles, white mold, Southern Blight, vascular wilt, bacterial spot, and powdery mildew.
 Growers in southern states should also protect against root knot nematode infestation.

 You will need to do a web search on how to deal with these should they affect your crops.
 One thing you can do is use insecticidal soap like Safer to help keep bugs from even getting started on your plants.
-Hot pepper also will help keep them off.
+Hot pepper wax insect repellent will also help keep them off.

-There are many types of organic insecticides and fungicides on Amazon to help with insect and disease prevention.
+There are many types of organic insecticides and fungicides on the market to help with insect and disease prevention.
 I use several different types so I am not using the same one each time.

 Be aware that there are many types of bugs that will congregate inside the greenhouse as well.